 The advisory committee will be a broad collaboration between the Parks and Recreation Commission, the City Commission’s AD HOC Strategic Planning Committee, the Planning Commission, residents and business owners to ensure the diverse needs of the Kentwood community are represented in the process.

 “After celebrating the City’s 50th anniversary, we are heavily focused on planning for the next 50 years,” said Val Romeo, Parks and Recreation director.
 “We want to ensure we continue to provide high quality services that meet the needs of our diverse community.”

-The Committee of the Whole also recommended approval to authorize the Mayor to enter into an agreement with MCSA Group Inc. to assist with the advisory committee process and additional master planning.
+On April 18, City Commission approved to authorize the Mayor to enter into an agreement with MCSA Group Inc. to assist with the advisory committee process and additional master planning.

 Individuals interested in joining the committee may apply online at www.kentwood.us.

 Please contact Deputy City Administrator Mark Rambo at 616.554.0770 or via email at email@example.com for more information about the advisory committee.
 The proposed schedule for the advisory committee consists of approximately nine meetings from 5:30 to 7:30 p.m. on the first and third Mondays of every month beginning June 3.